One of the questions that I get asked fairly frequently here on the blog is, “Is Erythritol Safe?”

 Well this doesn't make sense if you are using erythritol as a sweetener in foods that have calories in them, like these Snickerdoodle Cookie Dough Balls or these Almond Joy Bars.
 You are getting LOADS of calories with them.
 And they are YUMMY calories to boot!

-Interestingly, Axe points to this article to back up his statement.
-The problem is that that article doesn't even mention erythritol!
+One blogger point to this article to back up his statement about erythritol leading to weight gain.
+The problem is that that article doesn't even mention erythritol.
 And while the article talks about weight gain with sugar alcohols, it doesn't link to any support for that claim.

 What is does say is that: